Last updated on November 1st, 2023 at 07:11 am

 Once you have removed your old tires and you have cleaned your wheel, then you have to remove the valve stem first.
 After that apply bead lubricants on the tire and wheel edges.
 Now if you have a machine, then the process is so simple: just put the tire over the machine, align one side of the tire on the wheel, and start the machine.
 You have to completely reverse the process of removing the tire to fit back the tire over the wheel by whichever method you are utilizing.

-if you don’t have machine then check this video:
+if you don’t have a machine then check this video:

 Unbalanced tires are a sign of early wear, accidental ride, and also uncomfortable drive.
 If you feel a vibration on your steering wheel while driving or your steering wheel is not staying straight in one direction, then you should know that your tires either have balancing issues or alignment issues.

 For the rear wheel, the vibration can be felt in the back seats, or you have to push the accelerator harder to gain speed.
 Whichever tires have a balancing issue, you can easily fix it.
-You can easily fund a manual tire balancer machine which will tell you from which side the tire is unbalanced so that you can fix the bead over that side.
+You can easily find a manual tire balancer machine that will tell you from which side the tire is unbalanced so that you can fix the bead over that side.